 The Bioscience Technology program is the only one of its kind in the region.
 As a student, you will develop and hone your laboratory and scientific research skills.
 Throughout the program, you will learn natural product extraction, fermentation, and bacterial and animal cell culture skills and techniques.
-You will take part in six weeks of on the job training so that you can apply your skills in a real work environment.
+You will take part in six weeks of on-the-job training so that you can apply your skills in a real work environment.
 You will also focus on project-based learning and will complete an independent research project on a topic of your choice.

 Students participate in events and seminars sponsored by the PEI BioAlliance and make site visits to local biotechnology companies.

 Our program is very closely associated with the biotechnology and bioscience industries on PEI and is expanding its involvement to the other Maritime provinces.
-This gives our students access to amazing on the job training opportunities.

-On the job training is developed in consultation with our industry partners.
+On-the-job training is developed in consultation with our industry partners.
 Mentoring partners from both academic and industry sources prepare and submit a brief job description to the Bioscience Technology instructors.
-The students then review these descriptions and submit resumés for consideration by the mentoring partners of the projects in which they are interested.
+The students then review these descriptions and submit resumes for consideration by the mentoring partners of the projects in which they are interested.
 We then host a day of interviews at Holland College, where students and potential mentors are allotted 20 minutes to meet and discuss the projects.
 Each student must interview for at least three positions.
 At the end of the day, both the students and the mentoring partners rank their choices in order of preference.